-To analyze performance, we compare the APL-based {\ifix{}{}} (Algorithm~\ref{alg:prac-ifp}) and the APL-based {\isecant} (Algorithm~\ref{alg:secant-2}).
-It is evident that, between the two methods, the coefficient $\beta$ is a key factor.
-When considering the first term of max operation in line~\ref{alg:line:update_l_tilde} of Algorithm~\ref{alg:prac-ifp} and line~\ref{alg:line:update_eta_secant} of Algorithm~\ref{alg:secant-2}, line~\ref{alg:line:update_etat} of Algorithm~\ref{alg:prac-ifp} and line~\ref{alg:line:update_l_tilde_secant} of Algorithm~\ref{alg:secant-2}, the parameter $\beta$ is used to balance the inner and outer loops.
-In general, a larger value of $\beta$ results in a lower initial estimate of the lower bound ($\Tilde{l}_t$), requiring additional iterations in the inner loop to improve the bound.
-Conversely, a smaller $\beta$ provides a more accurate initial lower bound estimate, facilitating earlier termination of the inner loop.
-Accordingly, we use Figure~\ref{fig:iteration_beta} to illustrate the impact of different values of $\beta$ on the number of iterations.
-In all experiments shown in Figure~\ref{fig:iteration_beta}, we used a limited-memory set with a bundle size of 5 for $X_k$, along with parameters $\nu = 0.9$ and $\alpha = 1.36$.
-Overall, we observe that as $\beta$ increases, the number of iterations decreases for the convex QCQP problem for two different data sizes.
+We first investigate how the stepsize $\beta$ influences the performance of the algorithms.
+There is a potential trade-off between optimizing the efficiency of the outer loop and the inner loop.
+A larger $\beta$ leads to a more aggressive update of $ \eta_t $, but it may result in a less accurate initial lower bound $\tilde{l}_t$ for APL.
+On the other hand, a smaller $\beta$ tends to provide a better initial estimate of the lower bound, potentially improving the accuracy of the initial gap estimation for APL.
+We use Figure~\ref{fig:iteration_beta} to illustrate the impact of different values of $\beta$ on the number of iterations.
+In all experiments shown in Figure~\ref{fig:iteration_beta}, we used a limited-memory set with a bundle size of 5 for $X_k$, along with parameters $\gamma = 0.9$ and $\alpha = 1.36$.
+Overall, we observe that as $\beta$ increases, the number of iterations tends to decrease.
+This suggests that the trade-off favors using a larger stepsize.
+APL is robust to the initial solution, and setting $\beta = 1$ is empirically a satisfactory choice.

-Next, we compared our two methods against Mosek in experiments involving large-scale convex QCQPs.
-Although our methods require repeatedly solving subproblems, these subproblems are much simpler than the original QCQP.
-Consequently, our methods exhibit significant advantages in large-scale settings.
+Next, we compared our two methods against Mosek on large-scale convex QCQPs.
+We fixed $m = 10$ and varied the values of $ n$.
+For each random instance, we ran the algorithms on five different random initial solutions and summarized the results in Table~\ref{tab:convex_qcqp_res}.
+While our methods involve repeatedly solving subproblems, we observed that these subproblems are solved significantly faster than the original QCQP, providing a substantial advantage in large-scale settings.